gsergom/YouSet/README.md

 ### Human Thyroid Receptor:
 ### **2NLL**.
 Retinoid X receptor-thyroid hormone receptor DNA-binding domain heterodimer bound to thyroid response element DNA
 Retinoic acid receptor and thyroid hormone receptor are DNA and Zinc Ion binding transcription factors, that regulate the transcription of DNA templated, and their function takes place in the cell nucleus.
 Chain A corresponds to retinoic acid receptor; chain B to thyroid hormone receptor; and chains C and D to DNA.
-The real stoichiometry is Hetero 2-mer - AB + 2 nucleic acids.

 ![Interface](MarkdownImages/2NLL.png)
 > Observations: